egmp7/Seratium/readme.md

 # Seratium

-Seratium is a DJ application capable of reading .mp3 and .wav files, with DJ controllers allowing tempo and volume manipulation.
-The user also has access to a playlist that let's add music to the desks.
+Seratium is a DJ application capable of reading .mp3 and .wav files.
+The decks control music playback with cues, volume faders, and speed controllers.
+A crossfader controls the main mix of the decks.
+Timers and titles have been implemented to give users tracking tools and enhance the user experience.
+The playlist persists data, allows loading tracks to the decks for convenience, and has a search component that looks for items stored in the playlist.

 <br>